Shreyash1601/Block-Pe-Blockchain-based-Billing-Asset-Tracking-System/README.md

 Navigate to IPFS server folder by writing _cd Block Pe IPFS_ and type _npm install_ to install the dependencies.

 After installing the dependencies, run the following command _nodemon ipfs1.js_ .

+# Other Relevant features:

+1.)
+Built in authentication using MI Store ID and password using _MongoDB_ and _NodeJS_.
+2.)
+Interactive E-Cart with built in price calculator.
+3.)
+Sending bills on WhatsApp and Email of customer.
+4.)
+Storing Transaction history on centralised MongoDB database with on demand fethcing of bills using Invoice number.
+5.)
+Machine Learning based suggesstion of resell price of old MI products.
+6.)
+QR code scanner for automatically fetching product details.